NudgeMe/Nudge3.0/README.md

 - [x] Log in/sign up into the app and persist an account if not logged out
 - [x] User sees a profile page using the profile button
 - [X] Upload a profile picture using camera or from the album
-- [ ] User sees a checklist style main view with tasks in each cell (after logging in)
+- [X] User sees a checklist style main view with tasks in each cell (after logging in)
-- [ ] Add friends
-- [ ] Create a group
+- [X] Create a group
-- [ ] Create a task and assign it to a group
+- [X] Create a task and assign it to a group
 - [ ] Send notification message to people in a group

 The following **optional** features are implemented:
+- [X] Due date on tasks,
-- [ ] Due date on tasks, automatic notification to everyone/to person assigned
+- [ ] Automatic notification to everyone/to person assigned
 - [ ] Split bills
 - [ ] Categorization of tasks
 - [ ] Priority on tasks